Lasang3012/go-Fort-Smith-Bed-and-Breakfast/readme.md

 # Section 15: Sending Mail using Go

-# 126. Installing Mailhog on a Mac for testing purposes
+# 127. Installing Mailhog on Windows for testing purposes